citrix/terraform-provider-citrix/docs/resources/wem_configuration_set.md

 subcategory: "WEM"
 description: |-
   Manages configuration sets within a WEM deployment.
-  ~> Disclaimer This feature is supported for Citrix Cloud customers, and will be made available for On-Premises soon.
 ---

 # citrix_wem_configuration_set (Resource)

 Manages configuration sets within a WEM deployment.

-~> **Disclaimer** This feature is supported for Citrix Cloud customers, and will be made available for On-Premises soon.

 ## Example Usage